Safeguarding in Schools

 There is also useful information for schools on this website about what to do if you have concerns about a child, and guidance information for key safeguarding issues such as child sexual exploitation, domestic abuse, child abuse, radicalisation, e-safety, private fostering etc.

-The WSCB publishes a model safeguarding policy for schools which they can adapt for their own setting.
+The WSCB publishes a model safeguarding policy for schools which they (and other agencies) can adapt for their own setting.
 The policy can be downloaded below:

 Working with schools the WSCB has also developed a Safeguarding Reflection document which can form the basis of reflection sessions for staff who routinely attend child protection, child in need or team around the family multi-agency meetings.
 The document can be downloaded here: